 Is it any good?

-Best known for co-creating Saw, expert horror director James Wan has happily advanced into more sophisticated tales with Insidious and now THE CONJURING.
-Rather than gore, Wan goes for a more old-fashioned, character-based movie here, and, as a result, a treasure trove of typical haunting tricks seems fresh and terrifying once again.
+This horror film provides a treasure trove of typical haunting tricks that seems fresh and terrifying once again.
+Best known for co-creating Saw, expert horror director James Wan has happily advanced into more sophisticated tales with Insidious and now The Conjuring.
+Rather than gore, Wan goes for a more old-fashioned, character-based movie here.
 What's more, Wan plays with the "based on a true story" motif in interesting ways.
 Rather than remaining stuck on facts, he uses the story in more metaphysical ways, suggesting that both demons (and angels) could actually exist.